jmcook1186/biosnicar-py/README.md

 Flanner, M. et al. (2007): Present-day climate forcing and response from black carbon in snow, J. Geophys.
 Res., 112, D11202, https://doi.org/10.1029/2006JD008003

-And if using the adding-doubling method please also cite Dang et al (2019) and Whicker et al (2021) as their code was translated to form the adding_doubling_solver.py script here.
-The aspherical grain correction equations come from He et al. (2016).
+And if using the adding-doubling method please also cite Dang et al (2019) and Whicker et al (2022) as their code was translated to form the adding_doubling_solver.py script here.
+The aspherical grain correction equations comes from He et al. (2016).

 # References

+Balkanski, Y., Schulz, M., Claquin, T., & Guibert, S. (2007).
+Reevaluation of Mineral aerosol radiative forcings suggests a better agreement with satellite and AERONET data.
+Atmospheric Chemistry and Physics, 7(1), 81-95.

+Bohren, C. F., & Huffman, D. R. (1983).
+Absorption and scattering of light by small particles.
+John Wiley & Sons.

 Cook JM, et al (2017) Quantifying bioalbedo: A new physically-based model and critique of empirical methods for characterizing biological influence on ice and snow albedo.
 The Cryosphere: 1–29.
 DOI: 10.5194/tc-2017-73, 2017b

-Cook, J. M. et al. (2019): Glacier algae accelerate melt rates on the western Greenland Ice Sheet, The Cryosphere Discuss., https://doi.org/10.5194/tc-2019-58, in review, 2019.
+Cook, J. M. et al. (2020): Glacier algae accelerate melt rates on the western Greenland Ice Sheet, The Cryosphere Discuss., https://doi.org/10.5194/tc-2019-58, in review, 2019.

+Briegleb, B. P., and B. Light.
+"A Delta-Eddington multiple scattering parameterization for solar radiation in the sea ice component of the Community Climate System Model."
+NCAR technical note (2007).

 Dang, C., Zender, C., Flanner M. 2019.
 Intercomparison and improvement of two-stream shortwave radiative transfer schemes in Earth system models for a unified treatment of cryospheric surfaces.
 The Cryosphere, 13, 2325–2343, https://doi.org/10.5194/tc-13-2325-2019